 What Amateur Sports Can’t You Bet On?

-Of course, you won’t find your son’s under-11s on a bookie’s coupon, nor the local county rugby matches.
+Of course, you won’t find your local amateur football teams a bookie’s coupon, nor the local county rugby matches.
 That said, if there is an event that you are eager to bet on and you can’t find it at any of the biggest bookies it’s always worth contacting the bookie directly to see if they will offer you odds.

 Accepting bets on smaller events, about which they know little, from a person placing the bets who is, potentially, very knowledgeable, is a risk for the bookmaker.
 However, some firms will gladly offer odds on just about anything, at least after undertaking a little research.
 The major downside with this is that to offset the risk their lack of information brings, they will more than likely offer weak odds, with a wide profit margin built in for them, whilst the maximum stake is also likely to be very small in order to limit their liability.